-The minimalist mindset shift changes what you allow to take up both your space and your time.
-You become more intentional with both your time and space.
+A minimalist mindset encourages you to become more intentional with what you allow to take up both your time and your space.

 6. Realize happiness does not come from “things”

-Your happiness and self worth are no longer dependent on what you own.
-You realize the things you own are here to serve you, either by being useful or bringing you joy.
-What you own does not define you as a person or determine your happiness.
+Instead, you start recognizing that happiness and self-worth are not dependent on what you own.
+You realize the things you own are here to serve you, either by being useful to you or bringing you joy.

 7. Stop comparing yourself to others based on what you own

 As you embrace the minimalist mindset, you let go of the idea of “keeping up with the Joneses”.

 8. Stop letting fear or a scarcity mindset rule what stays in your home

 And on the odd occasion you do find yourself without something you could use, you know there are many different potential solutions.

 But those times really are rare.
-And if you ask me, the space and freedom you gained from getting rid of so much unnecessary clutter, is definitely worth the price of having to potentially re-buy the odd item if you ever really need it.
+And if you ask me, the space and freedom you gain from getting rid of the unnecessary clutter are definitely worth the price of having to maybe, potentially re-buy the odd item if you ever really need it.

 9. Realize organizing is not the answer